The Admissions Process

 Q: I have a question about my visa.

 Q: Are International Students required to submit a financial certificate or affidavits when applying for admission?

-Please log into the UC Berkeley’s online student portal CalCentral using your CalNet ID and passphrase to accept or decline our offer of admission.
+Please log into the UC Berkeley’s online student portal CalCentral using your CalNet ID and passphrase to view your on boarding tasks.
 If you don’t remember your CalNet ID or passphrase, please contact the Cal 1 Card Office.